 Clifton has effortlessly built up a fantastic reputation for being the place to live in Bristol... for every good reason.

 This affluent area, to the west of Bristol city centre, attracts professionals of all ages, for renting and buying properties, as well as for a great evening out.
 The area is home to a vibrant nightlife and has some fantastic bars and fine dining.
-Downsizers also love Clifton for its ease of living, bohemian lifestyle, cafes, restaurants and shops all on their on their doorstep.
+Downsizers also love Clifton for its ease of living, bohemian lifestyle, cafes, restaurants and shops all on their doorstep.

 The properties here ooze quality with their elegant rooms, parking areas and manageable outside spaces.
 The accommodation is mainly presented in either mews houses or impressively substantial flats of one or two bedrooms in Clifton itself, or smaller two-bed houses in nearby Cliftonwood or Hotwells.